Quickstarts explain how to set up and run an app that calls a Google Workspace API.

 Authorize credentials for a desktop applicationTo authenticate as an end user and access user data in your app, you need to create one or more OAuth 2.0 Client IDs.
 A client ID is used to identify a single app to Google's OAuth servers.
 If your app runs on multiple platforms, you must create a separate client ID for each platform.

-In the Google Cloud console, go to the Credentials page.
+- In the Google Cloud console, go to Menu > APIs & Services > Credentials.

 - Click Create Credentials > OAuth client ID.